-The chambers have two side-mounted refractory panels in which coiled heating elements are inserted and one unheated hearth slab.
+The chambers have two side-mounted refractory panels in which coiled heating elements are inserted; each side contains 3 "hairpin" elements giving 6 coils of heating wire per side.

-Disconnect the furnace from the electrical supply and remove the furnace back panel.
+Disconnect the furnace from the electrical supply and remove the back panel.